cmarrin/OldClover/README.md

 The Clover runtime uses the Arduino mechanism of init and loop functions.
 Furthermore, a Clover compilation unit can contain multiple "commands".
 The command statement defines the command name (a string), number of params passed in and the name of an init and loop function.
 The interpreter init function is called with the command name and an array of up to 16 param bytes.
 The interpreter finds the command and then performs initialization to execute.
 Then it calls the init function specified in the command.
 A Param native function in the Core module is used to access command bytes as ints from 0 to 255.
 These params are available to both the init and loop functions.
 The init function can be void.
 It's return value is not used.
 But the loop functions should return an int, which is the number of milliseconds to wait before calling loop again.

+A command name is arbitrary length in Clover, but the executable only store 7 characters, so the command must be unique in the first 7 characters.
+Changing this would require increasing the amount of space used to store the command name in the executable.
 The param limit of 16 bytes is arbitrary.
 It could be increased by simply increasing the buffer size in the interpreter.
 And an accessor method could be added to the Core module to access params as floats or 32 bit ints.

 ### Functions